parsifalpan/simple-todo/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm
 ```

+#### Windows

+Download nvm-windows [https://github.com/coreybutler/nvm-windows] from release page and install.

-Then use `source` to reload your shell, or restart your shell, and enter
+After installation of nvm, use `source` to reload your shell, or restart your shell, and enter
 ```bash
 nvm install lts
 ```

-#### Windows

-You can download the installers on https://nodejs.org/en/download/.
-You can also try package managers such as [chocolatey](https://chocolatey.org/). `nvm` is not supported on Windows.

 ## Development